- your doctor’s referral (if applicable*)

 Your physiotherapist will use your history and the physical assessment to diagnose your problem and formulate a treatment plan.
 This often involves mobilisation or moving the affected area; prescribing appropriate exercises; giving advice on home management, posture and ergonomics; and sometimes some heat/ice or electrotherapy if appropriate.
 Some injuries can be strapped or massaged or dry needled to assist in pain relief and healing.

-If you are uncomfortable with any of this, please speak to your physiotherapist, and we will try to assist you.
+If you are uncomfortable with any of this, please speak to your physiotherapist before your first appointment, and we will try to assist you.

 Veterans must have a general practitioner’s referral and bring their DVA card.
 We accept the DVA’s fee as the full fee.